Department of Energy.

 - Staff costs related to training.

-Activities for the emergency management aspects of the Training Grant may include:
+Activities for the emergency response aspects of the Training Grant may include:

 - Continuation of planning activities begun under the Assessment and Planning Grant.